Kioma, Queensland: Economy

 Kioma Station has an airstrip (28.2202°S 149.7943°E) adjacent to the school.

 Education

 Kioma State School is a government primary (Prep-6) school for boys and girls at Kioma Road (28.2172°S 149.7940°E).
 In 2018, the school had an enrolment of 15 students with 3 teachers (2 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

 There is no secondary school in Kioma.
-The nearest is Goondiwindi State High School in Goondiwindi to the south-east but at such a distance that distance education and boarding school would be other options.
+The nearest government secondary school is Goondiwindi State High School in Goondiwindi to the south-east, but at such a distance that distance education and boarding school would be alternatives.